- Mental Health

 Side effects of ADHD medication

 When taken as prescribed, ADHD medications are generally well tolerated.
-However, they can still cause some side effects.
+However, they can still cause side effects, especially if a stimulant is prescribed.
+Side effects may include:

 Nausea and vomiting